 The Ricoh Theta SC 360° Spherical Video/Still Camera bundle heads up the list because of cost, but it deserves to be here because it’s one of 2018’s coolest travel gifts.
 Even Oprah thinks so.
 This amazing little high-resolution camera is sure to change your worldview.

 This next item is a must-have for the hosteller on your list.
-Staying in hostels, no matter how much you enjoy the communal lifestyle can be challenging at times.
-The Skullcandy Venue Active Noise Cancelling Headphones allows your vagabond to shut out the world and at least get some peace, if not privacy.
+Staying in hostels no matter how much you enjoy the communal lifestyle can be challenging at times.
+The Skullcandy Crusher ANC Personalized Noise Canceling Wireless Headphones allow your vagabond to shut out the world and at least get some peace, if not privacy.
 A must for long flights too!

 Gifts Under $100